SIGPLAN/SIGPLAN.github.io/Resources/Policies/Review.md

 members of the program committee.
 The program chair should keep a record of the external reviewers used to review submissions.

-Anonymized reviews are the non-exclusive property of the authors of the reviewed paper: they can be made public or attached to resubmissions of the paper.
-Anonymized reviews can also be analyzed under the auspices of SIGPLAN for research purposes such as evaluation of bias.
+Reviewers grant paper authors permission to use the reviews however they wish.
+Reviews can also be analyzed under the auspices of SIGPLAN for research purposes such as evaluation of bias.

 The title, authors, acceptance status, and other metadata (including discussion summaries, if they exist) can be shared under the